 “Bogleheads” take their name from Vanguard Group founder John Bogle who favours a low-cost, simplified approach to investing using products that track the index instead of trying to beat it.
 Surely the columnist knows better than to pick-and-choose time windows to isolate investment returns, since any window selected can be spun to tell a different return story.

-Indexers who own products like VTI:US would be encouraged to know this ETF actually returned over 8% for the last ten years, if you pick and choose another investment window.
+Indexers who own products like VTI:US would be encouraged to know this ETF actually returned over 8% for the last ten years.
 See for yourself here.

 Thankfully, Preet Banerjee stepped up to defend the index investing approach recently writing the “Boglehead” investment philosophy goes beyond using just indexed products; investors are encouraged to spend within their means, save early and often, diversify, minimize their taxes and stick to a long-term investing plan regardless of market conditions.